-A reserved ceremony on the 4th floor North Gallery at San Francisco City Hall.
+The image above is what the San Francisco city hall Events Department calls a "One-Hour" reserved Wedding.
+This particular event took place on 4th floor North Gallery.
 As a wedding photographer who has worked in this building for 10 years I always try to show an overall picture of what is happening during the ceremony.
 I learned this the hard way when during one of my early weddings here I failed to show the guests who were watching.
 Instead, I focused more on the bride and groom and their emotions and love.
 The couple was very happy with the photos they received from us, but did mention that they would have liked a few more photos that showed everyone watching them get married.
 I completely agreed with them and vowed to always make sure I capture at least one wide-angle shot similar to this at every reserved ceremony I do.
-You might be asking yourself right now what is a reserved ceremony?
+You might be asking yourself right now what is a One-Hour Reserved ceremony?
 There is quite a bit of detailed information about City Hall Reserved ceremonies on this website, but allow me to summarize.

 Example of a normal Civil Ceremony - not a Reserved One-Hour